 Step by step guide to a new VAMDC node has been updated and extended accordingly.

-A new version of the Obtain and use a Virtual Machine with the NodeSoftware has also been uploaded, containing the latest NodeSoftware and operating system.
+A new version of the virtmach has also been uploaded, containing the latest NodeSoftware and operating system.

-2.6 February 2011
+2.10 February 2011

 The deployment of nodes is now covered in more detail at Deployment of your node.